 X.4.2.2.1 Order Linking Use Case Description

-Lillian Charles is discharged from the hospital post C-section with orders for home health services to evaluate and treat.
+Lillian Charles is discharged from the hospital post C-section with orders for home health services to evaluate and treat❶.
 Initial home health assessment includes a request to the provider of record (Dr. Woods) for approval of the initial home health plan of care.
 The plan of care includes an order for daily wet-to-dry dressing changes for a slow healing incision.
 Home health assessment and plan of care is documented in the home health system.
-A copy of the assessment and plan of care as well as the initial order request transaction is sent to Dr. Woods EMR.
-Approval of the plan of care is sent from Dr. Woods to the home health agency.
+A copy of the assessment and plan of care as well as the initial order request transaction is sent to Dr. Woods EMR❷.
+Approval of the plan of care is sent from Dr. Woods to the home health agency❸.
 Lillian’s incision worsens.
 The home health nurse sends an updated order request to increase dressing changes from daily to twice a day.
-She includes an image of the wound and scanned nursing notes describing the incision as well as wound measurements.
+She includes an image of the wound and scanned nursing notes describing the incision as well as wound measurements❹.
 Dr. Woods receives the information and decides to order wound vac therapy instead of wet to dry dressing changes.
-The order for wound vac therapy is forwarded to the home health nursing system.
-The home health nurse sends a message to Dr. Woods with a request for Dr. Woods to obtain pre-authorization from Lillian’s payer.
+The order for wound vac therapy is forwarded to the home health nursing system❺.
+The home health nurse sends a message to Dr. Woods with a request for Dr. Woods to obtain pre-authorization from Lillian’s payer❻.
 This is needed prior to starting wound vac therapy.
-Dr. Woods obtains the pre-authorization and forwards the information to the home health nurse system.
+Dr. Woods obtains the pre-authorization and forwards the information to the home health nurse system❼.
 The home health nurse obtains the wound vac and initiates the ordered therapy.
 Each message sent between Dr. Woods and the home health nurse results in a separate message transaction.

 Order linking provides the ability to link/match each transaction relating to Lillian’s initial order from the hospital and subsequent related communication about the order between the home health agency and Dr. Woods.